d-trecker/watchful-eye/README.md

 - When you choose 'add an employee', you are prompted to enter the employee's first name, last name, role, and manager and that employee is added to the database.

 WHEN I choose to update an employee role
-THEN I am prompted to select an employee to update and their new role and this
+THEN I am prompted to select an employee to update and their new role and this information is updated in the database

--
+- When you choose 'update an employee role', you are prompted to select a employee and update their new role.
+The updated information is added to the database.